 The key disciplines of STEM (Science, Technology, Engineering, Mathematics) are integrated into the skill set framework of all life science companies.
 Additional GI Bill benefits extend to those veterans seeking a STEM degree.

 Mentors help veterans as they make the transition from military service into life science careers by sharing their own transition stories, industry insights and/or professional advice.
 Through MVPvets matching engine, both mentor and veterans receive personal emails alerting them to a possible new match with contact instructions.
 If time to mentor in a traditional fashion is limited, mentors can also participate by being interviewed in a short Q&A format via a web video.
 These informal web videos encourage mentors to talk about their industry, job and personal career story.

 What’s the benefit to a company when they partner with MVPvets?

 Participating companies access a talent pool of veterans, many of whom are already highly skilled in areas such as project management, collaboration, working under pressure, impressive work ethic, and more.
 They also enjoy automated job postings, matching alerts, mentor training programs, newsletter features, re-careering events, access to courses for effectively engaging with veterans, meeting OFCCP compliance requirements, positive public relations and more.

 How is MVPvets financially supported?

-MVPvets is supported through the contributions made by individuals and sponsoring companies.
+MVPvets is supported through the contributions made by partnering companies and individual donations.
 As a 501(c)3 endeavor, all contributions are tax deductible.